Whether you're a student, a professional, or simply embarking on a new hobby...

 I am fascinated by this story because he is proof that memory is a trainable skill.

 Other memory champions have the exact same advice to share and say “the brain is a muscle; we need to train this muscle.”

 Any fitness fans out there?
 Just like working out to get that 6-pack, you can gain a brilliant memory if you work at it (hard).

 Our goal is much more than helping others remember

 - and more

-I believe that by “teaching people how to learn better,” we are providing a better education.
-My hope is to create a small revolution in education.
-The goal is to learn and retain the important information we need throughout our career in faster, less painful, and more efficient ways.
+Our mission is to help you learn and retain the important information you need throughout your career in faster, less painful, and more efficient ways.